contiki-ng/contiki-ng/doc/platforms/openmote.md

 The OpenMote boards have a mini JTAG 10-pin male header, compatible with the `SmartRF06` development board, which can be used to flash and debug the platforms.
 Alternatively one could use the `JLink` programmer with a 20-to-10 pin converter like the following: <https://www.olimex.com/Products/ARM/JTAG/ARM-JTAG-20-10/>.
 An experimental example for OpenOCD with `Olimex` programmer can be found [here](https://github.com/9morano/contiki-ng/tree/openmote/arch/platform/openmote/openmote-b)

 For the OpenMote-CC2538 boards, the serial boot loader on the chip is exposed to the user via the USB interface of both the OpenUSB and the OpenBase carrier boards.
 The OpenUSB carrier board is capable to automatically detect the boot loader sequence and flash the CC2538 without user intervention.
-The OpenBase carrier board does not have such feature, so to activate the bootloader the user needs to short the ON/SLEEP pin to GND and then press the reset button.
+The OpenBase carrier board does not have such feature, so to activate the boot loader the user needs to short the ON/SLEEP pin to GND and then press the reset button.
 To activate the serial boot loader on OpenMote-B board, the user needs to short the PA7 pin to GND and then press the reset button.

 Instructions to flash for different OS are given below.

 * On Windows:
     * Nodes can be programmed with TI's ArmProgConsole or the SmartRF Flash Programmer 2.
 The README should be self-explanatory.
-With ArmProgConsole, upload the file with a `.bin` extension.
+With ArmProgConsole, upload the file with a `.bin` extension. (jtag + serial)
     * Nodes can also be programmed via the serial boot loader in the cc2538.
 In `tools/cc2538-bsl/` you can find `cc2538-bsl.py` python script, which can download firmware to your node via a serial connection.
 If you use this option you just need to make sure you have a working version of python installed.
-You can read the README in the same directory for more info.
+You can read the README in the same directory for more info. (serial)

 * On Linux:
     * Nodes can be programmed with TI's UniFlash tool.
-With UniFlash, use the file with `.elf` extension.
+With UniFlash, use the file with `.openmote` extension. (jtag + serial)
     * Nodes can also be programmed via the serial boot loader in the cc2538 through the `cc2538-bsl.py` python script.
-No extra software needs to be installed.
+No extra software needs to be installed. (serial)

 * On OSX:
     * The `cc2538-bsl.py` script in `tools/cc2538-bsl/` is the only option.
-No extra software needs to be installed.
+No extra software needs to be installed. (serial)

 ## Getting Started